 Riding Arena Setup

-FIHB limits horses to playing on only one team and in only one match per day.
-However, any player on the team may ride the horse in competition.
+Horses must be agile and in good health.
+The sport requires sudden spurts and stops as well as tight turns.
+The FIHB limits horses to playing on only one team and in only one match per day.
+However, any player on the team may ride the same horse in the competition.

 Popularity and Competitions